 Many event planners got their start by interning, volunteering or entering event management in a lower level position where they could learn from the best!
 If you are looking to take some courses on event management prior to entering the work place, Event Academy offers a variety of courses, including full certification!

 In most ways, event planning and event management are very similar.
 In fact, the U.S Bureau of Labor Statistics has placed both job titles under one overarching umbrella category called: meeting, convention, and event planners.

 If you are searching for an event management job on job search sites like LinkedIn and Indeed, you are likely to see both ‘event planning’ and ‘event management.’
 In most cases, these jobs are synonymous.
 However, some companies do view event planning as more of a pre-event type job, whereas other companies view event planning as day-of management as well (i.e.: event management.)

 Technically though, event management and event planning are meant to serve different functions, as indicated in their titles.
 Event managers are meant to manage the overall event (often day of management takes precedent) whereas event planners are meant to plan most of the event ahead of time (having less to do on the day of.)

 Event managers make the execution of an event possible.
 They are instrumental in larger event organization, and even in orchestrating small-scale events!
 If you are looking to hire an event manager, now you can rest assured the cost is more than worth it.

-If you are looking to become a professional event manager, know you are armed with the knowledge of what characteristics you need to be successful, what training and education is required, and what duties you should expect to take on.
+If you are looking to become a professional event planner, know you are armed with the knowledge of what characteristics you need to be successful, what training and education is required, and what duties you should expect to take on.